Europubhealth: European Masters Programme in Public Health

 Faculty of Medicine, Dentistry and Health

-2 years, full-time (including one year at the University of Sheffield)
+2 years, full-time (the first year of study is at the University of Sheffield)

 Our public health masters graduates go on to work in very diverse areas, although many find work in a health or public health setting.
 Of particular note is that a significant percentage go on to undertake further doctoral/PhD study or to work in research or academic settings, which we feel reflects the quality of our research-led teaching in preparing and inspiring students.